ychnh/journal/readme.md

 # 210121

+    If the cardinality of A,B is A<B and B<A then A=B

+Continuing the problem.
+You initially proposed a simple way to construct a bijection which had some problems.
+Which was f combined with ginv for a g(f(A)c), a subset of A

+How can it be the ____ change to satistfy the condition?
+* This question helped me to devise a plan to modify the initial function which was not working

+What is the complete set of possibilities?
+* Perhaps this was a question that I should have considered earlier.

+What must be true?
+What cannot change?
+* This helped me to narrow down some connections between the two domains, leaving out some guesswork.

+    A Fresh start

+Sometimes we all yearn for a fresh start

     A hill to die on.

 Often times I think it is important to choose a good hill to die on or giveup.